kckuei/masmx86-assembly-final-proj/README.md

 # MASM x86 Assembly Final Project
-Implements and demonstrates two procedures written in MASMx86 asssembly that emulate the Irvine library functions `ReadInt` and `WriteInt`.
+Final project written in MASM x86 asssembly that implements and demonstrates two procedures which emulate the Irvine library functions `ReadInt` and `WriteInt`.

 ## Program Description
 Implements a program that reads in 10 signed decimal integers, validates and converts them from their [ascii](https://www.asciitable.com/) representation and stores them in a `SDWORD` array, performs computations with them, and then echos the input values and results to console by converting the `SDWORD`s back to their ascii representation.